aaronzhang122326/Comp-Sci-30-Major-Project/proposal.md

 - Using 2D arrays to randomly generate terrain and enemies.
 - Be able to pick up and use weapons
-- Character being able to attack enemies
+- Character being able to locate enemy direction and attack enemies
 - Enemies being able to locate and attack the player
 - displaying character data (health, damage) and enemy data